 St. Nicholas Abbey is now a formal part of the Barbados Tourism Encyclopedia’s promo for independent holidays.
 The promo, which will run for some time, is a project of the BTE, TravelersInsights magazine and the islands premier Beach Villa Hotel.
-In this St. Nicholas Abbey tour is part of its Villa Holiday Heritage Package.

 As the oldest and most popular heritage plantation building in Barbados, and one of only 3 Jacobean-style buildings still standing in the western world, St. Nicholas Abbey is the perfect complement to a heritage holiday.